+Activities: Wildlife

+DAY 7, Fri: SURAMA

-DAY 7: SURAMA Welcome the dawn chorus from the canopy walkway.
+Welcome the dawn chorus from the canopy walkway.
 Short-tailed Nighthawks settle in for the day, Swifts take to the sky, White throated and Channel-billed Toucans yodel, and Barred Forest Falcons call.
-Birdwatch from the mid and upper canopy on the walkway as flocks travel past and look for Paradise Jacamar, White-necked Puffbird, Yellowthroated Woodpecker, Black-tailed and Black-crowned Tityras.
+Birdwatch from the mid and upper canopy on the walkway as flocks travel past and look for Paradise Jacamar, White-necked Puffbird, Yellow-throated Woodpecker, Black-tailed and Black-crowned Tityras.
 Or you can bird along the jungle trails where antbird flocks include White-plumed Antbird, Spot-winged Antbird, Ferruginous-backed Antbird, Long-billed Antwren, McConnell's Flycatcher, Gray-crowned Flycatcher, Plain Xenops and Wedge-billed Woodcreeper.

 Return to the lodge for breakfast before departure.
 Transfer from Atta Rainforest Lodge through the rainforest to Corkwood in the Iwokrama Forest.
 Here there is a comparatively short trail to a trail to hopefully see the amazingly brilliant Guianian Cock-of-the-rock.
 This trail is through interesting forest and the guides can show the use of the plants.
 Then continue the journey to the community of Surama.

-The Amerindian community of Surama is located in the heart of Guyana.
+Guy01 The Amerindian community of Surama is located in the heart of Guyana.
 The village is set in five square miles of savannah which is ringed by the forest covered Pakaraima Mountains.
 Surama's inhabitants are mainly from the Macushi tribe and still observe many of the traditional practises of their forebears.
 This isolated and idyllic location offers an escape from the concrete jungle to a serene and peaceful existence with nature.
 The guides have lived their entire lives in the rainforest, and have an incredible understanding of nature and how to utilise its resources.
 On arrival in Surama you will receive a warm welcome from local staff and settle into your accommodation at the Surama Eco-lodge.
 A local guide will escort you for a short walk on trails to observe the forest and bird life.
-As the afternoon cools your guide will take you on a tour of the village.
-Tonight enjoy an educational walk to observe wildlife and experience the mystique of the forest after dark.
+As the afternoon cools take for a three-mile walk across the savannah and through the rainforest to the Burro Burro River.
+This is the best time to observe bird and wildlife along the trail.
+Your guides will then paddle you on the Burro Burro River for opportunities to observe Giant River Otters, Tapir, Tira, Spider Monkeys and many more species.
+Tonight, enjoy an educational walk to observe wildlife and experience the mystique of the forest after dark.
 Make sure to bring your flashlights to look for the eyeshine of the creatures of the night.